 Lean Toward Home Teams

 Home teams usually have a big advantage in primetime games because the crowd is more energetic and more invested.
-With NFL stadiums returning to full capacity, it could be very difficult for offenses to communicate and function when playing on the road this season, especially in louder arenas.
+With NFL stadiums returning to full capacity, it could be very difficult for offenses to communicate and function when playing on the road this season, especially in louder venues.

-But don’t be blindly on the home team, especially because oddsmakers consider home field advantage when setting the spread.
+But don’t be blindly on the home team, especially because oddsmakers consider home-field advantage when setting the spread.
 Sometimes it’s possible to fade the public by taking a road team that is getting extra value as they prepare to play in a tough environment.

 2021 Sunday Night Football Schedule